What is Mold?

 You want a company who specializes and is certified in mold remediation.
 Not your local handyman or contractor.
-Clean Earth Restorations specializes in water and mold remediation and has the experience to handle your unique needs.
+We specialize in water and mold remediation and has the experience to handle your unique needs.
 Mold Property Damage.
 Mold does two things: Damages property and makes people sick.
 Either way, mold is most dangerous when you can’t see it.
 Undetected mold often causes irreversible damage before it is discovered.
 Mold remediation can become impossible.
 The most common mistake people make is to assume that only visible mold is a problem.
 In vain, they attempt to wash mold with bleach or cover it with paint or wallpaper, only to have it come back worse than before.
 Bleach does not kill spores.

 Mold Health Effects

 Can Mold cause health problems?

 Molds release spores similar to the way some plants release pollen as part of its reproduction cycle.
 The spores that are released can cause allergies in some people.
 Mold can also cause other problems ranging from irritation to eyes, skin, nose and throat to conditions even more serious.
 There are some molds such a Stachybotrys, Chaetomium, and Ulocladium that can produce toxins.

 There is a wide range of people that are more at risk from mold exposure that include:

 Individuals with respiratory conditions such as allergies and asthma

 Individuals with weakened immune systems

 Not all of the health risks that are said to be cause by molds have been substantiated.
 However, one thing is certain – mold is an asthma trigger and over 5,000 asthma related deaths are reported in the U.S. alone each year, (mostly children).
 For that reason, periodic home inspections and mold testing is prudent.
 Mold Health Effects on your family is serious.
 All indoor mold issues should be addressed immediately.
 People with asthma should avoid contact with molds and limit their exposure to moldy environments.